GuiyuanLei/leig/content/home/about.md

 Before I joined industry, I have worked in academia as postdoc/research associate for five years in Sweden and UK.
 My research was mainly in Bayesian Inference.
 My undergraduate degree was "Computational Mathematics and Applied software", I have been enthusiasm in programming and even got certificate in C programming.
 Now I use R most of time.
 So in addition to daily drug developement work, I provide statistics/programming training to my colleagues.

+**Disclaimer**: The views represented here are my own and do not represent the views of Roche UK.